Posted on August 16, 2021

-What Should I Do If I am Getting a Penalty?
+What Should Clinicians Do If They Are Getting a Penalty?

-A targeted review can be requested from CMS via a QPP account through 8pm EST on October 5th, 2020.
-It should be requested at the same level as you reported MIPS (individual or group).
-Once the targeted review deadline passes, you will no longer have a way to dispute your score.
-This is why it is important to access your reports as soon as they are available.
+A targeted review can be requested from CMS via a QPP account through 8:00 pm EST on November 29, 2021.
+It should be requested at the same level as the clinician-reported MIPS (individual or group).
+Once the targeted review deadline passes, clinicians will no longer have a way to dispute their scores.
+This is why it is important to access performance feedback reports as soon as they are available.

 Examples of reasons for requesting a targeted review:

 - Your performance data was submitted under the incorrect Taxpayer Identification Number (TIN) or National Provider Identifier (NPI).